spences10/github-user-information/README.md

 Here's the GitHub API query, it's been stripped down from 100 to the last 20 repositories for performance.

+The GitHub queries look like this:

+## User language split

 ```graphql
 query GITHUB_USER_REPOSITORIES($username: String!) {
   gitHub {